-When an IRQ is received in secure world as an IRQ exception then secure world:
+When a foreign interrupt is received in secure world as an IRQ or FIQ exception then secure world:

 - 1. Saves trusted thread context (entire state of all processor modes for Armv7-A) - 2.
-Blocks (masks) all interrupts (IRQ and FIQ) - 3.
+Masks all interrupts (IRQ and FIQ) - 3.
 Switches to entry stack - 4.
-Issues an SMC with a value to indicates to normal world that an IRQ has been delivered and last SMC call should be continued
+Issues an SMC with a value to indicates to normal world that an IRQ has been detected and last SMC call should be continued